wiktorbree/penguin-invasion/README.md

 ## Updates
 *In the form of a concise list*

+**Version: 1.2**
+- Made option menu
+- Player is now able to change volume of every sound in the game

 **Version: 1.1.2**
 - Started working on option menu
 - Updated few things related to text display